giotto-ai/giotto-tda/doc/index.rst

 Examples
 ========

-..
-   Please have a look at :doc:`gallery/index`.
+Please have a look at :doc:`notebooks/notebooks_readme`.

-.. include:: notebooks/notebooks_readme.rst
-   :start-after: Examples, tutorials and plotting utilities

 Theory
 ======